 If there were one thing I would change about our layout, it would be to bring our water tanks inside and locate them under the bed instead of in the “basement” of the bus.
 We thought we would really want/need the underbed storage, but we downsized so well we actually have plenty of room for them – and it would have saved us having to think too hard about freezing pipes and tanks.

 On the coldest days, we ran a small utility heater (the kind used in barns for animals) that had an auto on/off function.
 When the temps dropped below freezing, it would kick on and run by the water tanks to keep them from freezing up.
-Which brings me to my next point….
+This brings me to my next point…

 SOLAR AND ELECTRIC